kyma-project/test-infra/cmd/image-builder/image-builder.md

 All variables and their values are loaded into the environment before the build starts.
 The file must be in the format of `KEY=VALUE` pairs, separated by newlines.

-## Access Golang Internal Modules
+## Access Golang SAP Internal Modules

-You can use Image Builder to build images that require access to Go internal modules.
-To use this feature, set the `--use-go-internal-modules=true` flag.
+You can use Image Builder to build images that require access to Go SAP internal modules.
+To use this feature, set the `--use-go-internal-sap-modules=true` flag.
 The feature is only available for the ADO backend.

 This feature utilize the `go` vendor mechanism by downloading all the dependencies into the `vendor` directory.
 There is no option to pass custom credentials for fetching the dependencies, the tool handles it internally.